luyadev/luya.io/docs/guide/ngrest/activewindow.md

 </div>
 ```

 After the Active Window response from the function `addToList` has received the Active Window will be reloaded.
 This is just a very quick integration example and it does not give the user a true AngularJS experience but shows you how to deliver solutions in a very short time.
-When working with angular you might want to trigger some of the functions of the CRUD, here a list of what functions are callable and what they do:
+When working with AngularJS you might want to trigger some of the functions of the CRUD, here a list of what functions are callable and what they do:

 |Function|Description
 |--------|-----------